Live service information and alerts

 Paper switch off

 The Standard Contract for 2018/19 requires the full use of the eRS for all consultant-led first outpatient appointments.
 From 1 October 2018, providers will only be paid for activity resulting from referrals made through eRS.
-This will support local health communities to plan for the paper switch off for elective referrals.

-The new GP contract includes a further investment of £10 million in practices, to support full implementation of e-RS, to make it available at every GP practice by October 2018.
+The GP contract includes a further investment of £10 million in practices, to support full implementation of e-RS, to make it available at every GP practice by October 2018.

 NHS England has issued guidance for managing referrals.
 The guidance and a set of frequently asked questions (FAQs) is aimed at commissioners (CCGs and NHS England), GP practices, and all providers of acute consultant-led outpatient services which accept referrals from GP practices.